Z3R0ing/film-rent/readme.md

 select g from filmrent_Genre g where g in (select mg.genre from filmrent_MovieGenre mg)

 select e from filmrent_Critic e where e.userRang > :rang

+select l.movie from filmrent_Library l where l.updateTs > :monthAgo and l.isLooked = TRUE and l.critic = :critic

+select mg from filmrent_MovieGenre mg join mg.movie m where m in (select l.movie from filmrent_Library l where l.isLooked = TRUE and l.critic = :critic)
 ```